cybercrazetech/Engineer-CTF/README.md

 ## Introduction

-This is to introduce the multiple vulnerabilities in Engineers Online Portal 1.0 that could be chained together to reveal serious information, or even rce.
+This is to introduce the multiple vulnerabilities in Engineers Online Portal 1.0 that could be chained together to obtain rce.
 Next, this box aims to tell why allowing mysql connection to remote host isn't a good idea.
 Finally, it takes a little buffer overflow skills to exploit a manually coded binary, and some basic knowledge of how CVE-2021-4034 works to escalate to root.

 ## Info for HTB